derrickthomin/Midi-Slider-Cherry/README.md

 ## What's New
 V1.3 (June 2026)
-- **Record Modet** - New mode for recording slider movements to pads and playing them back
+- **Record Mode** - New mode for recording slider movements to pads and playing them back
 - **MIDI Learn** - Efficiently map hardware device knobs and sliders

 V 1.2 (April 2026)